leclavierfrancais/rpg-companion-sillytavern/README.md

 User: walks into the tavern

 AI: Pure roleplay response - no tracker data

+AI: Separate call with just the tracker data

 ↓ Extension sends separate request with context